wuTims/ai-memory-context/README.md

 # AI Memory Context Tool

 This guide explains how to use the AI Memory Context tool, which helps provide relevant contextual information to AI assistants based on your specific needs.
+Initially developed for maintaing a context memory bank for strong coding practices and Cardano domain specific information.

 ## Overview